Developing world says rich nations shirking on climate

 Developing countries sought to have a "pre-2020 agenda" formally added to the negotiating process, but the move was shelved at the start of the 12-day talks.
 Efforts to resolve the issue have so far been fruitless.

-"It would be a bad thing if this hangs over into the second week and becomes a political issue for ministers," said Alden Meyer, director of strategy and policy for the Union of Concerned Scientists in Washington DC.
+"It would be a bad thing if this hangs over into the second week and becomes a political issue for ministers," said Mr Alden Meyer, director of strategy and policy for the Union of Concerned Scientists in Washington.

-"It has been a pretty sterile debate that has degenerated into a finger-pointing exercise," he told AFP.
+"It has been a pretty sterile debate that has degenerated into a finger-pointing exercise," he told Agence France-Presse.